Goodbye to stuffy noses, irritating coughs, sore throats, aches and more…

 But what if you only need one powerful natural remedy in your medicine cabinet?

-Eucalyptus essential oil is a little miracle multi-tasker that can help relieve not only one or two, but is good for all of your cold and flu symptoms.
+Eucalyptus essential oil is a little miracle multi-tasker that can help relieve not only one or two, but can treat all of your cold, flu and sinus symptoms.
 Even better, it can actually help stop them before they even catch hold.
 And as an added bonus, it also boosts your immunity to help prevent you catching them again.

-Perhaps it’s time to turn to eucalyptus essential oil – a simple yet proven all-natural home remedy – as your cold and flu savior this winter…
+Perhaps it’s time to turn to eucalyptus essential oil – a simple yet proven all-natural home remedy – to help get rid of (and even prevent) a cold, the flu or sinus congestion this winter…

 The symptoms of both a cold and the flu are similar in many respects but there are distinct signs you have either one or the other.

 The main difference is that cold symptoms are generally milder than flu – sneezing, a runny or stuffy nose, a wet cough, sore throat, possibly a headache, minor body aches plus a general rundown feeling.
-A severe cold can sometimes morph into a nasty case of bronchitis or a sinus infection.
+It normally lasts for 3-7 days.
+A severe cold can sometimes morph into a nasty secondary case of bronchitis or a sinus infection, and symptoms will then linger for much longer.

-Unlike a cold which starts off slowly and can worsen over time, flu strikes very quickly.
+Unlike a cold which starts off slowly and can worsen over time, flu strikes very quickly and more severely.
 You feel feverish, have the chills and sweats, your body aches all over and you experience severe fatigue.
-Other signs are a dry cough, sore throat, headaches and a stuffy nose.
+Other signs are a dry cough, sore throat, headaches, blocked sinuses and a stuffy nose.

-Like most respiratory tract infections, colds and flu are caused by viruses.
+Like most respiratory tract infections, a common cold and flu are caused by viruses.
 A virus cannot survive without a living host which is why they invade your body – basically they need you to stay alive.
 Once they’re there, they multiply and result in an infection.

-On the other hand, if you have an infection caused by bacteria, it can be treated with antibiotics.
+On the other hand, if you have an infection caused by bacteria, as in the case of a sinus infection, it can be treated with antibiotics.
 But unfortunately, these don’t work for colds or flu as they are caused by viruses, not bacteria.
-The only time antibiotics are sometimes prescribed is to treat secondary infections such as an ear or sinus infection, and bacterial pneumonia.
+The only time antibiotics are sometimes prescribed is to treat secondary infections such as sinus congestion or an ear infection, and bacterial pneumonia.

 So, if you’ve missed the flu shot this winter and are not protected, what are you supposed to do if you suddenly get struck down with the dreaded bug?

-The bottom line is that you pretty much have to wait it out until the virus has run its course.
+The bottom line is that you pretty much have to wait out both a cold and flu until the virus has run its course.
 This can range from a few days to a couple of weeks depending upon the person and severity of the infection.
 Not something you want to hear…

 And yes - the many cold and flu non-prescription medications can help reduce and ease the symptoms.
 But that’s all they do - ease the symptoms.
-They can however be useful to minimise the risks of all sorts of other ailments such as a cough, sinusitis and bronchitis which can arise when cold and flu viruses have gone a bit rampant.
+They can however be useful to minimize the risks and ease the severity of all sorts of other secondry ailments such as a sinusitis infections, a sore throat or cough and bronchitis which can arise when cold and flu viruses have gone a bit rampant.

 The frustrations we all have with these ailments are real.
-After all, we just want some way to get rid of our coughs, colds or flu, and aside from some temporary relief from non-prescription meds, it seems that this is not possible.
+After all, we just want some way to get rid of our colds, flu or blocked sinuses, and aside from some temporary relief from non-prescription meds, it seems that this is not possible.

 But there is hope.
 Eucalyptus essential oil is home remedy that can help more than you think…

-HOW DOES EUCALYPTUS OIL HELP TREAT COLDS AND FLU?
+HOW EUCALYPTUS OIL HELPS TREAT COLDS, FLU AND SINUS INFECTIONS

 As a natural anti-inflammatory, this study found it also acts as a painkiller by reducing swelling and increasing blood flow to relieve headaches, sore throats, muscle pain, fever and an aching body.
 And it does all of this while boosting the immune system to help you recover quicker.
-Which is exactly what you need when you’re struggling with those terrible cold and flu symptoms…
+Which is exactly what you need when you’re struggling with those terrible cold, flu and sinus symptoms…

 Eucalyptus is not only effective, but it works fast as well.
 This study found that an oil and water mix totally halted the flu virus in its tracks.
-Another study found that eucalyptus rendered an airborne flu virus completely inactive within 5–10 minutes of contact.
+Another study found that eucalyptus and tea tree oils rendered an airborne flu virus completely inactive within 5–10 minutes of contact.

 And this study showed that eucalyptus not only deactivated the cold sore virus, but more importantly, it found that, if caught early enough, exposure to eucalyptus killed most of virus spores before they even had a chance to enter the host body (that’s you).